Truman-NB/uncensored-smartisan-notes/README.md

 # Uncensored Smartisan-notes
-replace the content in keywords.txt with Hindi in the asset of the apk
+- Replace the content in keywords.txt with Hindi in the asset of the apk
+- Insufficient: the encrypted keyword is not decrypted